Women in Trouble

-Women in Trouble is a 2009 American comedy film written and directed by Sebastián Gutiérrez and starring Carla Gugino, Adrianne Palicki, Marley Shelton, Cameron Richardson, Connie Britton and Emmanuelle Chriqui.
+Women in Trouble is a 2009 American sex comedy film written, produced, and directed by Sebastian Gutierrez and starring Carla Gugino, Connie Britton, Emmanuelle Chriqui, Marley Shelton, Adrianne Palicki, Simon Baker, and Josh Brolin.
 It was shot in 10 days for $50,000.

 Plot

 The film focuses on six women in Los Angeles as their lives become intertwined in the course of 24 hours.

 After learning that she is pregnant, porn star Elektra Luxx gets stuck in an elevator with Doris, sister to Addy.
-Addy has recently started taking her daughter (who is actually the biological daughter of Doris but due to drug abuse and Doris’ at the time abusive boyfriend, she was raised by Addy) Charlotte, to see her therapist, Maxine, while secretly using the visits to sleep with Maxine's husband.
+Addy has recently started taking her daughter (who is actually the biological daughter of Doris but due to drug abuse and Doris' at the time abusive boyfriend, she was raised by Addy) Charlotte, to see her therapist, Maxine, while secretly using the visits to sleep with Maxine's husband.
 Upon learning about the affair during a therapy session with Charlotte, Maxine rushes out and gets into her car.
 While backing out, she hits porn star Holly Rocket, a colleague of Elektra Luxx who had been fleeing with her friend, Bambi, from a job that had gone wrong.
-Meanwhile, flight attendant Cora finds herself the object of rock star, Nick Chapel's (Josh Brolin), affection on a flight to his band's upcoming show.
+Meanwhile, flight attendant Cora finds herself the object of rock star Nick Chapel's affection on a flight to his band's upcoming show.